kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

   EOF

-Once the Repository Server is created, you will see a repository server pod and a service exposing the kopia repository server created in ``kanister`` namespace.
+After creating the Repository Server, a repository server pod and a service will be visible in the ``kanister`` namespace,which exposes the created Kopia repository server.

 .. code-block:: bash